andreikestrel/andreikestrel/README.md

 I'm excited to be part of a passionate technology community and to create digital experiences that leave a lasting mark. 💻

-You can reach me via email at andreibarbosa.dev@gmail.com, and you can find me on GitHub at andreikestrel. 📧
+You can reach me via email at andreibarbosa.dev@gmail.com, and you can find me on [LinkedIn](https://www.linkedin.com/in/barbosaandrei/). 📧

 I know the road ahead may be challenging, but I'm determined to overcome all obstacles and create an amazing future in the world of front-end development. 🌈